 2. Clarify the nature of the plot

-The Tuuli villa collection is designed for plots on which the front of the building will overlook an open landscape.
+The Tyrsky and Tuuli villa collections are designed for plots on which the front of the building will overlook an open landscape.
 Since the location and features of the plot will affect issues such as the construction costs, we recommend that you use Honka’s Design Service.
 In addition to the budget, Honka’s designers will take account of the specifics of your plot, compass directions, zoning regulations and building rights.

 3. List the required functions and accommodation needs

 How would you like to spend your free time?
 The facilities should reflect your changing needs.
 Are you planning a cosy hideaway, or a leisure villa for bringing together large groups?
 Go through to the number of people and sleeping areas you need.
-The Tuuli collection comes in three sizes and can be customised to fit your needs.
+The Tuuli collection comes in three sizes, the Tyrsky collection in two — they can be customised to fit your needs.

 This blog post was written by: